Differences between LIN, CAN and FlexRay Protocols

 Advantages of LIN protocol:

-• As LIN is single wire-based interface, it reduces the cost and the complexity of implementation.
+- As LIN is a single wire-based interface, it reduces the cost and the complexity of implementation.

-• LIN is self-synchronized and therefore no need of external oscillators.
+- LIN is self-synchronized and therefore no need for external oscillators.

 Disadvantages of LIN protocol:

-• Since LIN is low speed, it is not considered for safety and other important applications.
+- Since LIN is a low speed, it is not considered for safety and other important applications.

 Advantages of CAN protocol:

-• In CAN any node on the bus can initiate the communication and any node can respond.
-Therefore, failure of one device/node will not lead to the failure of the entire system.
+- In CAN any node on the bus can initiate the communication and any node can respond.
+Therefore, the failure of one device/node will not lead to the failure of the entire system.

 Disadvantages of CAN protocol:

-• CAN bus is more expensive than that of LIN
+- CAN bus is more expensive than the LIN

-• Implementing CAN is bit complex than that of LIN due to increased number of nodes.
+- Implementing CAN is a bit more complex than that of LIN due to the increased number of nodes.

 Advantages of FlexRay:

-• FlexRay is deterministic, fault-tolerant, and high-speed protocol than that of CAN protocol and therefore FlexRay is mostly used in safety critical applications.
+- FlexRay is a deterministic, fault-tolerant, and high-speed protocol than that CAN protocol and therefore FlexRay is mostly used in safety-critical applications.

-• Since FlexRay is a synchronous protocol, it synchronizes its nodes without external synchronous clock.
+- Since FlexRay is a synchronous protocol, it synchronizes its nodes without an external synchronous clock.

-• It has better error checking mechanism compared to LIN and CAN.
+- It has a better error-checking mechanism compared to LIN and CAN.

 Disadvantages of FlexRay: